Dear readers of ADxS.org, please forgive the disruption.

 5.3.3.
 Imbalance of the glutamate/GABA balance

-Other reports suggest an imbalance of glutamate/GABA balance in ADHD.16
+Further reports suggest an imbalance of the glutamate/GABA balance in ADHD.16

 Children with ADHD were found to have increased glutamate levels and unchanged GABA levels in the brain.
-In contrast, adults showed normalized glutamate levels and decreased GABA levels.17
+In contrast, adults showed a normalized glutamate level and a reduced GABA level.17

 Fundamentally, research suffers from the fact that too many studies do not record separate scores for ADHD-I and ADHD-HI subtypes.